CastleLi/DXAv2/README.md

 Although the DXA<sup>2</sup> is free, the developers request that users cite the DXA<sup>2</sup> in their publications using the following citation:( **Include citation here** ).
 After selecting "I agree", you will be prompted to select the manufacturer and the software version for your DXA machine.
 As noted in the DXA<sup>2</sup>,

-if you do not see the specific software version for your DXA machine, please try all the option "Customized" and upload your own template file by clicking the button "Template File".

-Once, you have selected your software version, you will select the input, or file path to your properly saved DXA reports, and the output folder, or file path for where the extracted data should be saved.
-Once you have selected the input folder, output folder, and clicked "transform", you need to select what types of DXA reports you have available and would like to extract data from.
-After selecting these using the checkboxes, select "merge".
+You will first need to select the input, or file path to your properly saved DXA reports, and the output folder, or file path for where the extracted data should be saved.
+Once you have selected the input folder, output folder, you need to select the software version of your DXA machine and click "transform".
 After this has been completed, the final screen will thank you for using the DXA<sup>2</sup> and will remind users to cite our work.
 If you have any issues with using the DXA<sup>2</sup>, please review the [Troubleshooting/FAQ’s](#TroubleshootingFAQs) below or the [third tutorial video](NEWLINK).

+if you do not see the specific software version for your DXA machine, please try the option "Customized" and upload your own template file by clicking the button "Template File".
+See [here](TEMPLATE) for more details.

 Tips for success:
 1. Ensure that your input folder **ONLY** includes the properly configured and formatted DXA reports (*.pdf* or *.xps* files).
 If any of these files are improperly named for use in the DXA<sup>2</sup> or if there are other files in the input folder, the DXA<sup>2</sup> will not work.